 Relapse Prevention

-A significant aspect of mindfulness-based cognitive therapy for anxiety is its focus on preventing relapse.
-Individuals learn skills to recognize early signs of anxiety and depressive relapse, allowing them to intervene effectively using mindfulness and cognitive techniques.
+A significant aspect of mindfulness based cognitive therapy for anxiety is its focus on preventing relapse.
+Individuals learn skills to recognize early signs of anxiety and depressive relapse, allowing them to intervene effectively using this combined technique.

 Research has shown that mindfulness-based cognitive therapy for anxiety can be quite effective.